smonnar/SOMA/README.md

 ## 🤖 License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
-This project is licensed for research purposes only.
-For inquiries, please contact the repository owner.
+You may share and adapt the material for non-commercial purposes with proper attribution.
+For commercial use or derivative works, please contact the author.